 The rats keep coming out of the woodwork.

-The allegation that Moonves has acted as a sexual predator for decades, unchecked and unchallenged, is only the latest of such charges against powerful men in a variety of fields, from film to comedy to news to politics to religion.
-Not coincidentally, most of those industries have high media profiles and are extremely sensitive to public attention.
-But let’s not be foolish enough to pretend that the problem isn’t equally prevalent in workplaces from fast-food restaurants to assembly lines to sales.
+The allegation that Moonves has acted as a sexual predator for decades, unchecked and unchallenged, is only the latest of such charges against powerful men in a variety of fields, from film and comedy to news, politics and religion.
+Those industries have high media profiles and are extremely sensitive to public attention, but the problem is no doubt equally prevalent in workplaces from fast-food restaurants to assembly lines to sales.

 But as hard as it is to remember at times, remember nonetheless: This turmoil, this shattering of false assumptions and the heartache it brings, is healthier than our previous placidity.
 This is the tough work from which progress is made.